-After analyzing the top share data, we turn to the composition of income, concentrating on the period since 1946 when composition data were first published.
+After we have analyzed the top share data, we will also analyze the composition of income, concentrating on the period since 1946 when composition data were first published.
 Using this published information and a simple linear interpolation method, we decompose the amount of income for each fractile into six components: salaries and wages, professional income, business income, dividends, interest income, and other investment income.